 New Zealand’s ecosystem largely relies on us pesky humans not bringing unwanted pests and diseases into the country that could damage it.
-For this reason, there are strict biosecurity rules you must adhere to when arriving in New Zealand, otherwise you may face a NZ$400 fine and/or get your risk item taken away from you.
+For this reason, there are strict biosecurity rules you must adhere to when arriving in New Zealand, otherwise, you may face an NZ$400 fine and/or get your risk item taken away from you.

 To avoid this awkward scenario, declare, declare, declare!